 In high school, I was considered an outcast and one of the “weird” kids.

 At first, I let that stereotype define me.
 I stayed quiet and I struggled to make friends.
 Yet over time I realized that I could not let the negative stereotype define me and I became more outgoing and attempted to make friends.
 Though I only made a few friends, it was still an improvement from being looked upon as a weird loner.
 Plus, sometimes a few real friends can be enough.

 Additionally, I also struggled to make friends when I first began my college career at Temple University.
 When I first arrived at Temple my freshman year, I had a hard time adjusting to life away from home and making friends.
 However, once I made one friend, I became friends with their friends, and soon I had my own friends.
-Yes I struggled, but I knew that my outgoing side had to come out eventually in order to make friends at school.
+Yes I struggled, but I knew that my outgoing side had to come out eventually in order to make friends at school and social gatherings.

 Eventually, I got there and made my own friends.